SairajRajput12/Apple/README.md

 # Plant Disease Detection API

 This is a Flask-based API for detecting diseases in various crops using TensorFlow Lite (TFLite) models.
-The system takes a base64-encoded image of a plant leaf and the name of the crop as input, and returns the predicted class (disease) of the plant based on the image.
+The system takes a base64-encoded image of a plant leaf and the name of the crop as input, and returns the predicted class (disease) of the plant based on the image.you can check our api in this link: https://plant-disease-prediction-echd.onrender.com
 ## Features
 - Supports detection for multiple crops, including apple, corn, cherry, grape, peach, pepper, potato, soyabean, strawberry, and tomato.
 - Takes input as base64-encoded image and crop name.